psi4/psi4/doc/sphinxman/source/ddx.rst

 while ddx is based on a domain decomposition approach [Cances:2013:054111]_ making it linear scaling.
 For more details about PCMSolver see the :ref:`section on PCMsolver <sec:pcmsolver>`.
+For a concise introduction to the `theory behind ddx <https://ddsolvation.github.io/ddX/md_docs_theory.html>` or further `literature references <https://ddsolvation.github.io/ddX/label_references.html>` see the ddx documentation.

 The usage of ddx-based solvation models is enabled by specifying |globals__ddx| ``true`` in your input file.